richard-scryber/scryber.core/docs/component_linking.rst

 .. image:: images/documentLinksNav.png

-.. note:: Some of the browser pdf readers do not support the naviagional links.
-Readers do.

 Linking within documents
 ------------------------

 When navigating around the documment, scryber supports the direct linking to a specific page or component using the id being referenced attribute.
-Prefix with a # to identify the tag .
+Prefix with a # to identify it is an element witin the document.

 By default anchor links will be underlined and in blue.
 But can be styled as needed.